1274: Pope Gregory X confirmed a bull issued in 1272 banning charges of blood ritual.

 2005: Outfielder Adam Greenberg made his major league debut with the Chicago Cubs.

-2005: Outfielder Adam Stern made his major league debut with the Boston Red Sox.
+2005: Twenty-five Outfielder Adam Stern made his major league debut with the Boston Red Sox making him the second Jew from Canada to make the majors.

 2006(11th of Tammuz, 5766): Ninety-seven year old Dr. Israel Horowitz, who will be buried at Adath Israel Cemetery in Cincinnati, Ohio, passed away today in Chicago.